 Paterson is a larger medium-sized city located in the state of New Jersey.
 With a population of 147,754 people and 33 constituent neighborhoods, Paterson is the third largest community in New Jersey.

-Paterson is a blue-collar town, with 36.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Paterson, you'll notice that it is more blue-collar than most other communities in America.
+36.67% of Paterson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Paterson is a city of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Paterson who work in office and administrative support (13.03%), sales jobs (9.80%), and maintenance occupations (7.56%).
+There are especially a lot of people living in Paterson who work in office and administrative support (12.75%), sales jobs (9.44%), and maintenance occupations (7.56%).

 Paterson is an extremely ethnically-diverse city.
 The people who call Paterson home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 58.37% of the city’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Paterson residents report their race to be White, followed by Black or African-American.
+People of Hispanic or Latino origin are the most prevalent group in Paterson, accounting for 59.28% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Paterson residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Paterson include Italian, Palestinian, Irish, and German.

 The most common language spoken in Paterson is Spanish.
 Other important languages spoken here include English and Arabic.